-Gaming addiction treatment at Life Works in Surrey is personalised for you, ensuring that you are empowered to address the underlying causes and triggers for your compulsive gaming, and achieve the best possible post-treatment outcomes.
+Gaming addiction treatment at Life Works in Surrey aims to empower you to address the underlying causes and triggers for your compulsive gaming, and achieve the best possible post-treatment outcomes.

 As well as playing video games on a regular and ongoing basis, and in a way that could be considered excessive, the following are all signs that you, or someone that you know, may be struggling with compulsive gaming.

 Behavioural/social symptoms of gaming addiction:

 - Obsessive thoughts about gaming – you have become so preoccupied by the idea of gaming that you experience overwhelming cravings for your next gaming session, or repeatedly daydream about previous gaming sessions.
 This obsession can then interfere in major aspects of your life such as your work performance as well as your physical and mental health

 - Feeling as though you have lost control over how much you play video games, and finding that you’re unable to stop, no matter how much you might want to

 - Continuing with your gaming behaviours, despite the negative effects that this has had on your life

 - Gaming for longer than you had planned – you frequently find that hours and hours go by without you even realising

 - Strained or ruined relationships as a result of your constant gaming